OUR VISION AND MISSION

 DEACONS’ PROJECTS: Include…Project SHARE, donate powdered infant formula (Good Start DHA or AHA or Similac-Advanced), and diapers (sizes newborn thru 5.)
 There is also a current need for baby food (stages 1 and 2), and baby cereal.
 First Presbyterian is responsible for donations of soup to Project SHARE year-round.
 Monetary donations are accepted as well.

-Ongoing fundraisers include the sale of cell phone “sticky cleaners” and beautiful church note cards.
+Ongoing fundraisers include the sale of beautiful church note cards and bean soup mixes.

 PRESBYTERIAN DISASTER ASSISTANCE: For more detailed information, go to: www.pcusa.org/pda.